barumau/PanGlobish/docs/108_verbe.md

 - The progressive aspect (**is**) indicates an event that is ongoing.
 - The perfect aspects
     - The resultative aspect (**has**) indicates a completed event whose results have an effect on the present situation.
-    - The experiential aspect (**don**) indicates a completed event that has no connection to the present situation.
+    - The experiential aspect (**was**) indicates a completed event that has no connection to the present situation.
 - The future aspect (**wil**) indicates a situation that hasn't taken place yet.

 The figure below illustrates how the different aspects relate to the time under discussion i.e. the "present time" in the narrative.